 Like we said, you would have to spend at least a hundred dollars on a machine, and that’s going to be a budget product.
-For a serious machine, you’ll have to spend a sum upward of $300, and spending more than $1,000 on a good espresso machine is not unheard of.
+For a serious machine, you’ll have to spend upward of $300.
+Spending more than $1,000 on a good espresso machine is not unheard of.

 The second problem with such machines is the learning curve.